tus/tus-resumable-upload-protocol/protocol.md

 SHOULD return either the `404 Not Found`, `410 Gone` or `403 Forbidden` status without the `Upload-Offset` header.

+The Server SHOULD acknowledge successful `PATCH` requests with a `200 OK` or `204 No Content` status.

 The Server MUST prevent the client and/or proxies from caching the response by adding the `Cache-Control: no-store` header to the response.